Keboo/UnitTesting/README.md

 # UnitTesting
 A small example repository used for a lunch and learn discussion at IntelliTect on unit testing.
+There are several branches showing progression through each of these "levels".

 1. [Testing basics](https://docs.microsoft.com/en-us/dotnet/core/testing/#what-are-unit-tests)
     - What code should you test?